-Fortescue is committed to upholding and respecting the human rights of all people including our employees, the communities in whcih we operate, those who may be impacted by our activities and those within our supply chains.
+Fortescue is committed to respecting and promoting the human rights of all people including our employees, the communities in which we operate, those within our supply chains and those who may be impacted by our activities.

 We conduct business in a manner consistent with the International Bill of Human Rights, the United Nations Guiding Principles on Business and Human Rights and the principles concerning fundamental rights set out in the International Labour Organisation’s (ILO) Declaration on Fundamental Principles and Rights at Work.
 We are also a signatory to the United Nations Global Compact.

 Our Human Rights Policy and Employee Code of Conduct and Integrity Policy form the foundation documents for human rights protection across Fortescue.
 Specific policies and guidelines ensure the highest standards are achieved.

 We ensure the protection of human rights including by:

 Fortescue opposes all forms of slavery in its operations and the operations of our suppliers.